living trust living trust

 Revocable Living Trusts

 Revocable living trusts allow the grantor to maintain control over the assets during their lifetime.
-These trusts can be altered or revoked by the grantor at any time, offering flexibility.
+The grantor can alter or revoke these trusts at any time, offering flexibility.
 They facilitate the transfer of assets outside probate, maintaining privacy and minimizing costs.
 The grantor usually assumes the role of trustee, managing the trust while alive, and appoints a successor trustee to handle affairs upon their incapacity or death.
 This type is commonly used for asset management and succession planning.

 Irrevocable Living Trusts

-Irrevocable living trusts, in contrast, cannot be modified or revoked once established, without the consent of the beneficiaries.
+Irrevocable living trusts, in contrast, cannot be modified or revoked once established without the beneficiaries’ consent.
 When the grantor transfers assets into this trust, they relinquish control and ownership, which can reduce estate taxes and offer protection from creditors.
 These trusts provide a way to transfer wealth, preserve assets, and create a clear plan for asset distribution.
 They’re often used for tax planning and protecting assets from potential liabilities.

 Setting Up A Living Trust